RayBB/openlibrary-docs/archive.org-↔-Open-Library-synchronisation.md

 This page documents the specific and technical requirements, and lists potential challenges to keeping the records synchronised.

+## Significance

+At of 2019-06-24, 60,000 books were in our `inlibrary` lending program but not available through Archive.org.
+That is about 6% of our entire catalog which is not borrowable through Open Library.
+There are another [281k books](https://archive.org/search.php?query=collection%3Aprintdisabled%20AND%20-openlibrary_edition%3A%2A%20AND%20-openlibrary%3A%2A%20AND%20isbn%3A%2A%20AND%20format%3AMARC%20AND%20%21collection%3Ainlibrary) (excluding `inlibrary`) in `printdisabled` which have isbns and MARCs and are not on Openlibrary.org.
+Without linking up archive.org and open Library we also lose out on the ability to reliably determine the availability of our works.
+We have chosen now as the time to work on this project because over the past months we have eliminated hundreds of thousands of orphaned additions which was a prerequisite to this project.
+Successful IA ↔ OL sync also means a revitalized import process which is more effective at importing internet archive works moving forward.

 ## Existing fields

 ### archive.org items